makersacademy/CV/README.md

 # Jade King

-Passionate techy interested in all things digital and the many ways we can change the world with it.
+Passionate techy interested in all things digital especially if it's open source and cross platform.
-Created a community based website matching garden owners and growers in just two weeks.
 Recently graduated from [Makers Academy][3] developer bootcamp as part of the first [Ronin][4] group to complete the course remotely.
+Finished the course by creating a website for a community project that matches garden owners and growers in just two weeks.
 Looking for a great place to learn and a great team to learn with.
-I want to create great user experiences where technology is a help not a hindrance.
+I want to create great user experiences where technology and design is a help not a hindrance.

 ## Skills

 #### Full Stack Web Development
-Have built frontend(link) and backend(link) components through weekly projects at MA.
-Our biggest project [Lena and Tend][2] is a community website that matches people with spare gardening space to people who want gardening space in London.
-Built using Rails I contributed to the [frontend][5] creating structure and styling using Bootstrap and [Sass][1], and the [backend][6] creating features such as user profiles and image upload using paperclip and AWS.
+Have built frontend and backend components through weekly projects at MA.
+Our biggest project [Lena and Tend][2] was built using Rails.
+I contributed to the [frontend][5] creating structure and styling using Bootstrap, [Sass][1] and HAML and the [backend][6] creating features such as user profiles and image upload using paperclip and AWS.

 #### Test Driven Development
-MA focused strongly on TDD and we approached all our projects with a TDD approach creating [feature][7] and [unit][8] tests.
+MA focused strongly on TDD and we approached all our projects with TDD creating [feature][7] and [unit][8] tests.
+I am a strong advocate for TDD but am also capable of working on untested code and writing tests for previously untested code.
-I have experince using Rspec, Capybara and Jasmine.
-Now that I've started using TDD I can't imagine going back. knowing straight away if you have an error is very assuring and can saves hours of future debugging time.

-#### Object Oriented Programming
-Studied OOP using Java at university and then again at MA using Ruby and Javascript.
-I have good understanding of the Key OOP principles.

 #### Pair Programming
 Mastered pair programming via google hangouts.
 Having completed MA remotely I learnt to successfully pair program while combating the challenges of working remotely.